 Lies or not telling your spouse the truth, because what they don’t know won’t hurt them, simply erodes the basic foundation of your marriage (trust).

-In addition, you will find it difficult to be transparent and as a result, being truly intimate on a deeper level with your spouse will not be possible.
+You will find it difficult to be harmonious with your words and actions.
+As a result, being truly intimate on a deeper level with your spouse will be very difficult.

 “Deception damages a relationship.
 The act of lying is much more damaging than the things that are being lied about because lying undermines the knowing of one another and the connection itself.”

-The second step in building trust in your marriage
+Step 3 for building trust in your marriage (effective communication)

-Needless to say, if the first step in building trust is transparency, naturally, the second step will be… effective communication.
+Needless to say, if the second step in building trust is transparency, naturally, the third step will be… effective communication.
 It’s one of the most important marriage skills that will get you closer to building trust with your spouse.

-Effective communication will also help you to communicate without fighting, feel heard, and be able to learn how to empathetically listen to your spouse.
+Effective communication will also help you to communicate without fighting, feel heard, and be able to listen empathetically to your spouse.

 Once you learn how to communicate with your spouse it will become easier to approach or talk to your spouse about anything.
 For example, you will be able to have deeper conversations, which is the key to intellectual intimacy.

 Effective communication is the path that will help you build trust with your spouse.
 In addition, communicating effectively brings you together, helps you to connect with each other, and makes being honest easier.